btcpayserver/btcpayserver-doc/docs/VirtueMart.md

 ## Customizing VirtueMart BTCPay payment method settings

-Your VM BTCPay payment method settings can be found in menu: VirtueMart -> Payment Methods.
+Your VirtueMart BTCPay payment method settings can be found in menu: VirtueMart -> Payment Methods.
 Click on the payment method of type "btcpayvm" you created.

 ### Section: BTCPay Server connection settings